ucdavisdatalab/workshop_python_basics/chapters/01_python-basics.md

 Reading Files
 -------------

-The first step in most data analyses is loading the data.
-The Pandas package provides functions to read a variety of data formats.
-In order to know which function to use, you need to identify the data's file format.
+The first step in most data analyses is loading a data set.
+The Polars package provides functions to read data sets saved in a variety of file formats.
+In order to know which function to use, you must first identify the file format.

 Most of the time, you can guess the format of a file by looking at its **extension**, the characters (usually three) after the last dot `.` in the